mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ## <a name="q-8-8"></a> 8.8 Can you explain the hierarchy of exception handling classes?
 ## <a name="q-8-9"></a> 8.9 What is the difference between error and exception?
 * **Error:**\
-An Error “indicates serious problems that a reasonable application should not try to catch.”
+An Error “indicates serious problems that a reasonable context should not try to catch.”
 Both Errors and Exceptions are the subclasses of java.lang.Throwable class.
 Errors are the conditions which cannot get recovered by any handling techniques.
 It surely cause termination of the program abnormally.
 Errors belong to unchecked type and mostly occur at runtime.
 Some of the examples of errors are Out of memory error or a System crash error.
 * **Exceptions:**\
-An Exception “indicates conditions that a reasonable application might want to catch.”
+An Exception “indicates conditions that a reasonable context might want to catch.”
 Exceptions are the conditions that occur at runtime and may cause the termination of program.
 But they are recoverable using try, catch and throw keywords.
 Exceptions are divided into two catagories : checked and unchecked exceptions.
 Checked exceptions like IOException known to the compiler at compile time while unchecked exceptions like ArrayIndexOutOfBoundException known to the compiler at runtime.
 It is mostly caused by the program written by the programmer.

 ## <a name="q-8-10"></a> 8.10 What is the difference between checked exceptions and unchecked exceptions?